MohammadAdelBalakhani/GREtunnel-STP-Routing-Nat-Scenario/README.md

 **Note:** Both files are in `.unl` format and can be used in simulators like EVE-NG.

+**Note:** If you want, you can see the configurations of all the equipment without running [Click here](https://github.com/MohammadAdelBalakhani/GREtunnel-STP-Routing-Nat-Scenario/tree/main/Documents/Configs)

 ---

 ### 2. Import into Your Network Simulator